marclandy/enterprise-infra/solutions/sd-wan+sse/Federated Orchestration for Global Multi-Cloud Networking (MCN).md

 - **Federated Orchestration Layer**: Policy engine, telemetry, and API coordination across domains
 - **ZTNA for B2B/3rd Party Access**: Role- and risk-based access control with full audit visibility

+## The Opportunity — Full-Scope MCN Orchestration

+While existing solutions provide integrated overlays and security controls, most do not orchestrate the full physical and logical path: from enterprise edge to CSP tenant, through IX/CX fabrics and cloud routers, to SaaS front doors or data pipelines.

+This federated model highlights a clear opportunity:

+- Stitching connectivity services across providers
+- Providing secure, policy-based remote access
+- Dynamically brokering underlay and overlay capacity

+This is especially vital for enterprises undergoing rapid expansion, M&A, or OT/IT convergence.

 ## 6. Logical Architecture Overview

 ```